ecstayalive/ecstayalive/README.md

 - 👋 Hi, I’m Bruce Hou
-- 👀 I’m interested in AI and robot control technology
+- 👀 I’m interested in AI and robot control technology, including spiking neural network, free energy theory, AGI algorithm.
-- 🌱 I’m currently learning robotics and artificial intelligence in my university.
 - 💞️ I’m looking to collaborate on ...
 - 📫 my email is ecstayalive@163.com, you can contact me if you have any problem.